 I also believe that the Town of Waterford must make progressive movements towards political inclusion.
 For too long, the American political system has been geared to serve only two parties and, in turn, only two ideas on any one issue at a time.
 This occurs because our current system of voting, called "First Past the Post", where the candidate with the most votes wins regardless of whether or not a majority of the electorate supported their candidacy.
 I will advocate for the installation of ranked-choice voting, called "Instant Runoff Voting".
 This will allow individuals to express support for more than one candidate on the ballot, as well as ensure that the candidate with the largest amount of support across the community will win out over all others.

-In his campaign for a seat on Waterford's RTM, Josh has was endorsed by the Waterford Green Party, the Waterford Democratic Party, United Auto Workers Region 9A, the American Federation of Teachers CT, and NARAL CT.
+In his campaign for a seat on Waterford's RTM, Josh has was endorsed by the Waterford Green Party, the Waterford Democratic Party, United Auto Workers Region 9A, the American Federation of Teachers CT, NARAL CT, and AFSCME Council 4.
 These endorsements serve as a testament to Josh's commitment to his ideals and his ability to foster multi-party cooperation, and he was the only individual to run for a seat on the RTM from the third district to have endorsements from community organizations.